RubyDoma/Devops-Course-Starter/README.md

 TESTING

-There is a testing section in the code: test_app.py
+There is a testing section in the code contained in the folder "tests":
+In here you can see:

+test_app.py
-In here, you can see the unit tests that have been created.
+containing the unit tests created.
+These tests will check that three lists (to do, doing, done) show their items only.

+test_integration.py
+containing the integration test created.
+This tests checks that the API is working, and uses mocking to avoid making external requests.
+It also doesn't have access to real credentials.

-To check whether the tests pass, please run:
+To run the tests from a terminal (outside of any IDE) please use the following commands:

 $ poetry run pytest

-The unit tests will test that the three lists (to do, doing, done) will show their items only.
+or
+$ poetry run pytest tests/test_file_name